 Overall, for a Gundam series, these characters are handled exceptionally well and are also pretty memorable.

 The visuals do have their ups and downs.

-On one hand the mecha designs are nothing amazing and are kinda weird looking.
-And the Gundam of this series in particular gives me a craving for Pringles for some reason.
+On one hand the mecha designs are nothing amazing and the production values in general are a little low for the franchise.
+The Gundam of this series in particular gives me a craving for Pringles for some reason.
 With that being said, there are cameos of mechs from other Gundam series, most notably, the Zaku which is present through out most of the series.
 Now that more than makes up for those weird designs for me.

 The first opening is a pop song (I guess) and it isn't exactly a masterpiece, but you get used to it and at least the lyrics fit perfectly with what the series is about.
 And pretty much the same can be said for the second opening.

 The ending songs aren't bad, but are way too quiet for me to remember and the soundtrack in general doesn't have much variety but it does fit the series' tone and it's very noticeable.
 Especially one track in particular that had a violin in it, or something..

 I don't speak Japanese, but voice acting is also ok, I guess, but nothing really stands out about it.

 I enjoyed it very much of course.